AbdooOwd/HackerOoT/docs/abdoo/notes.md

     -   `pitch` = X-Axis

 ## Blender

 -   You mean Adult Link is 7meters tall (in blender)?
 -   Adult Link is (I think) 6.8meters tall in Blender (10x Actor size applied).
 So, without modifications: 0.68 meters.
+-   And now it's saying Adult Link is 6.5 meters tall???

 # Discoveries